Saki: Writing career

 In 1896 he decided to move to London to make a living as a writer.

 Munro started his writing career as a journalist for newspapers such as The Westminster Gazette, the Daily Express, The Morning Post, and magazines such as the Bystander and Outlook.
 His first book, The Rise of the Russian Empire, a historical study modelled upon Edward Gibbon's The Decline and Fall of the Roman Empire, appeared in 1900, under his real name, but proved to be something of a false start.

-While writing The Rise of the Russian Empire, he made his first foray into short story writing and published a piece called "Dogged" in St Paul's on February 18, 1899.
-(Munro's sketch "The Achievement of the Cat" appeared the day before in The Westminster Budget.)
+While writing The Rise of the Russian Empire, he made his first foray into short story writing and published a piece called "Dogged" in St Paul's on February 18, 1899 (Munro's sketch "The Achievement of the Cat" had appeared the day before in The Westminster Budget.)
 He then moved into the world of political satire in 1900 with a collaboration with Francis Carruthers Gould entitled "Alice in Westminster".
 Gould produced the sketches, and Munro wrote the text accompanying them, using the pen name "Saki" for the first time.
 The series lampooned political figures of the day (Alice in Downing Street begins with the memorable line, "'Have you ever seen an Ineptitude?'" – referring to a zoomorphised Arthur Balfour), and was published in the Liberal Westminster Gazette.

 In 1902 he moved to The Morning Post, described as one of the "organs of intransigence" by Stephen Koss, to work as a foreign correspondent, first in the Balkans, and then in Russia, where he was witness to the 1905 revolution in St. Petersburg.
 He then went on to Paris, before returning to London in 1908, where "the agreeable life of a man of letters with a brilliant reputation awaited him".
 In the intervening period Reginald had been published in 1904, the stories having first appeared in The Westminster Gazette, and all this time he was writing sketches for The Morning Post, the Bystander and The Westminster Gazette.
 He kept a place in Mortimer Street, wrote, played bridge at the Cocoa Tree Club, and lived simply.
 Reginald in Russia appeared in 1910, The Chronicles of Clovis was published in 1911, and Beasts and Super-Beasts in 1914, along with other short stories that appeared in newspapers not published in collections in his lifetime.

 He also produced two novels, The Unbearable Bassington (1912) and When William Came (1913).

 Death

 At the start of the First World War Munro was 43 and officially over-age to enlist, but he refused a commission and joined the 2nd King Edward's Horse as an ordinary trooper.
-He later transferred to the 22nd Battalion of the Royal Fusiliers, in which he was promoted to lance sergeant.
+He later transferred to the 22nd (Service) Battalion, Royal Fusiliers (Kensington), in which he was promoted to lance sergeant.
 More than once he returned to the battlefield when officially too sick or injured.
 In November 1916 he was sheltering in a shell crater near Beaumont-Hamel, France, during the Battle of the Ancre, when he was killed by a German sniper.
 According to several sources, his last words were "Put that bloody cigarette out!"